 Aung San Suu Kyi (File Photo) Photograph:( Reuters )

-What other charges have been slapped against Suu Kyi?
+What are the charges against Suu Kyi?

 Suu Kyi faces three years in jail if found guilty of incitement against the military.
 The trial can effectively remove Myanmar’s democratically elected icon from the political arena for good.
 The ousted leader faces 11 criminal charges.
 The maximum prison sentence is more than a century.
 Other charges include possessing unlicensed walkie-talkies, violating COVID-19 restrictions during elections in 2020, violation of official secrets act, corruption and election fraud.